luketurner/gitea-fly-connector/README.md

 GFC is designed specifically to work with Fly.io's remote builder feature.
 No actual image building happens in the GFC container itself.

 GFC is MIT Licensed and is built as a "for-fun" project.
-GFC is written as [Clojure](https://clojure.org/) and run with [babashka](https://github.com/babashka/babashka).
+GFC is written in [Clojure](https://clojure.org/) and run with [babashka](https://github.com/babashka/babashka).

 ## Usage

-GFC is intended for running in the Fly.io cloud, but it can also be run in Docker and locally (without containers).
+GFC is intended for running in the Fly.io cloud, but it can also be run in Docker, or locally (i.e. without containers).
 All three usages are outlined below:

 ### Fly.io Setup